The author is a QUB Pol Sci Honours graduate and has written extensively on imperialism, national liberation struggles and class issues.

 Personal Memories of 1981

-In 1981, I was still a schoolchild, and the mass media then was a lot less comprehensive and pervasive than it is now.
+In 1981, I was still a very junior schoolchild, and the mass media then was a lot less comprehensive and pervasive than it is now.
 Nevertheless, and despite fairly heavy-handed censorship, the Hunger Strike was never far from the headlines and from the people's consciousness.

 In Republican/Nationalist/Catholic areas, especially in the North of Ireland, Hunger Strike posters, rallies, marches and vigils were very much in evidence, and I distinctly recall that people who had never been overtly 'political' quite noticeably became involved due to the groundswell of H Block-related activism.